Blog

 How can you easily get Google reviews?

-Include a review request in post-purchase CTAs
+Include a review request in your post-purchase CTAs

 BZB's post-purchase email to get reviews